 1. Start with one basic element

-Here, I started with this colorful plate in the center of the display.
+When learning how to decorate a fall hutch—start with one shining star.
+I started with this colorful plate in the center of the display.

 I bought it a while back at Target because I love the colors.